-For precertification call 1-833-708-2305 (toll-free).
+For precertification call 1-833-749-1967 (toll-free).

-Generally, if precertification is not obtained, no benefits will be payable for the hospital admission or the services of the admitting physician.
+Generally, if precertification is not obtained, no benefits will be payable for the hospital admission or the services of the admitting physician unless required by law.

-There is only one exception to this: If an in-network provider's contract with the local Blue Cross/Shield plan permits reimbursement despite the failure to obtain precertification, benefits will be payable for covered services only if the in-network hospital admission and related services are determined to be medically necessary on retrospective review by the plan.
+If an in-network provider's contract with the local Blue Cross/Shield plan permits reimbursement despite the failure to obtain precertification, benefits will be payable for covered services only if the in-network hospital admission and related services are determined to be medically necessary on retrospective review by the plan.